-He has exhibited in juried shows, group and solo exhibitions.
-His block prints were exhibited in the Canada - Japan Exchange Print Exhibition.
-Dennis conducts workshops as well as open classes at his LaSalle studio.
-He is the Co- founder and president of The Artists of Colour
+He has exhibited in numerous of solo and juried shows including the Canada - Japan Exchange Print Exhibition held at the Chiba Shimin Gallery in Japan.
+Dennis conducts workshops, art classes at his LaSalle studio.
+He is the Co-founder and president of The Artists of Colour.

 “Each of us will have something to say and each of us will have our own way of saying it ,but when we take the time to stand still to view the works of God’s hands, .......we all should listen” dKsmith